WAVA-FM: Rock era

-In 1977, the two stations were sold; AM 780 went to the American Bible Society, airing a Christian radio format as WABS, while FM 105.1 kept the WAVA call letters and was sold to the WAVA Limited Partnership, airing a soft rock format.
+In 1977, the two stations were sold: AM 780 was sold to Radio 780, Inc., and flipped to Christian music and teaching as WABS, while FM 105.1 kept the WAVA call letters and was sold to the WAVA Limited Partnership, a group headed by Alex Sheftell, formerly an executive with the Washington Stars broadcasting properties (WMAL-AM-FM-TV).
+It flipped to a soft rock format.
 After three years of low ratings, in 1980, WAVA-FM switched its format to AOR, branded as Rockradio 105 WAVA.
 However, the new format also failed to gain many listeners.
 Doubleday Broadcasting Co., a subsidiary of publisher Doubleday and Company, bought the station in 1982 and planned a format flip.

 Top 40

 On October 28, 1983, WAVA-FM switched to a CHR/Top 40 format, the first FM station to play all the hits in the D.C. market.
 Branded by the monikers as All Hit 105 WAVA, HitRadio 105 WAVA, and Music Power 105 WAVA, it was one of D.C.'s top-rated FM stations.

 In 1986, WAVA was acquired by Emmis Broadcasting.
 In 1992, due to financial problems after the purchase of the Seattle Mariners, Emmis decided to sell many of its stations at lower-than-market-value prices.